Resilient Europe, strong U.S. boosts Accenture profit

 "The numbers look good, they came out at the high end of their revenue target range," Morningstar analyst Swami Shanmugasundaram said before the call.

-New bookings totaled $7.94 billion for the second quarter, up 14 percent from the year-ago period and nearly 2 percent sequentially.
+New bookings totalled $7.94 billion for the second quarter, up 14 percent from the year-ago period and nearly 2 percent sequentially.

 Shares of Accenture rose 1.5 percent to $64.70 in trading after the bell.
 They closed at $63.75 on Thursday on the New York Stock Exchange.